Background pattern

 • Cancer, rheumatoid arthritis (methotrexate).

-• Other analgesics or anti-inflammatory non-steroidal medications (medications used to treat muscle pain and/or inflammation).
+• Other analgesics or non-steroidal anti-inflammatory medications (medications used to treat pain and/or muscle inflammation).

-• Anticoagulants (medications used to "thin" the blood and prevent the formation of blood clots) such as warfarin.
+• Anticoagulants (medications used to "thin" the blood and prevent the formation of clots) such as warfarin.

 • Medications used to treat gout (probenecid).